-Watch this video to explore how basic shapes are in designs all around us:
+Watch this video to explore how basic shapes are in designs all around us: https://thekidshouldseethis.com/post/81593316828

-https://thekidshouldseethis.com/post/81593316828

 Design and build the tallest structure you can using only 20 strands of dry spaghetti and masking tape.
-Your structure must be built within 10 minutes, so be sure to plan your design first.
-Think about the design of your structure before you start building.
+You have a 10-minute time limit so think about the design of your structure before you start building.

-When 10 minutes has lapsed, measure the height of your structure.
+When 10-minutes is up, measure the height of your structure.